 I have to confess that I haven’t read this book, though I would like to when I get the chance.
 My brother-in-law, Martin who is a 2nd Dan TKD has read it and has highly recommended it.
-Then I saw the review below on my friend Bob Patterson’s Striking Thoughts blog, so I thought I would copy it here for my TKD readers.
+Then I saw a review on my friend Bob Patterson’s Striking Thoughts blog, so I thought I would copy it here for my TKD readers.

-It is along similar lines to Shotokan’s Secret, by Dr Bruce Clayton, which is the only book that I’ve ever finished and then read again almost straight away.
+It is along similar lines to Shotokan’s Secrets, by Dr Bruce Clayton, which is the only book that I’ve ever finished and then read again almost straight away.
 Both books explore the history behind the arts in question and expose many of the so called “truths” behind the “official history” of these arts.
 I do believe that it is helpful to get behind the myths of the art and get to the truth.
 It helps give a bit more of an all round understanding and appreciation of the art(s) that we practice.

 As with Karate (which at one stage deliberately sought to hide it’s Chinese influences) so some in TaeKwonDo have hidden some its history.
 In particular, that it was mainly based on Shotokan Karate with hardly any influence from ancient Korean martial arts as is often claimed.
 It’s all in the marketing and there is an element of this in every style.
 Whereas Shotokan’s Secret revealed how Funakoshi and other Okinawan masters had been economical with the truth of Karate, so General Choi and other Korean masters have been economical with the truth of TaeKwonDo’s past.